 Noma 2.0 is a two-Michelin-star restaurant run by chef René Redzepi in Copenhagen, Denmark.

 Our collaboration with Noma 2.0 focuses in their Wine Room which was implemented during the restaurant’ construction in early 2018.
-We delivered a custom made Amagerbord table, together with a large oak shelf, the sommelier workstation counter for staging and serving, and a set of 6 individual wine shelves.
+We delivered a custom made Amager Table, together with a large oak shelf, the sommelier workstation counter for staging and serving, and a set of 6 individual wine shelves.
 The new Wine Room will provide a comfortable, sustainable and open working space for the sommelier.

 In the depths of a restaurant building in the outskirts of Copenhagen’s autonomous district of Christiania, raw concrete walls are dressed with the sommelier workstation and a counter for staging and serving.